sixertoy/howto/git_command.md

 #### Undo push to remote repository

 > **Index history will be lost**
-> Be sure that another user has not yet pulled or merged previous changes
+> Be sure that another user has not yet pulled or merged previous changes<br>
 > You can also use `--soft` or `--mixed` flags instead of `--hard`

 ```bash